antonwintergerst/code-challenge-15-react/README.md

 [Find the hosted app here](https://lyleinnes.github.io/code-challenge-15-react/)

-# To run the app localy in development :
+# To run the app localy in development:

 * Clone this repo to your local directory
 ```